 The aetiology or cause of this condition remains unknown although there are a number of lines of inquiry.
 It may follow a viral infection, especially with a group called enteroviruses.2Aetiology and pathogenesis of chronic fatigue syndrome These tend to be viruses that infect the gut.
 The concept of post-viral fatigue after influenza and infectious mononucleosis (glandular fever) is well recognised but it usually lasts for weeks rather than months or years.
+Long COVID may have a certain amount in common.
+More about this can be found at COVID-19.
+What You Need to Know.
 Raised levels of antibodies to certain viruses have been found but this does not prove a cause.

 There is no evidence of dysfunction of the immune system although there are some interesting features.3Immunological aspects of chronic fatigue syndrome Do not assume too much from this.
 Care should be taken in interpretation.4Cellular Immune Function in Myalgic Encephalomyelitis/Chronic Fatigue Syndrome They seem to be more marked in more severe cases.5Longitudinal analysis of immune abnormalities in varying severities of Chronic Fatigue Syndrome/Myalgic Encephalomyelitis patients.
 However, there is nowhere near enough evidence of an immune aetiology to justify trials of modulators of the immune system in treatment.